Year-round tax-planning and tax-saving strategies

 PRO TIP:

 To make the most of this strategy, you may want to keep a log to track your charitable donations, out-of-pocket medical costs, and any other expenses that might be deductible.
-And remember to file your receipts in a safe place!
-Doing all this throughout the year can make it easier when it comes time to file your taxes.
+And don’t forget to file your receipts in a safe place.
+Doing these things throughout the year can make it easier when it comes time to file your taxes.

 Getting advice: How financial advisors and tax advisors can help